seandavidreed/resume/resumes/databricks_resume.md

 #### <span style="float: right">Jun 2019 - Present</span><br>

 - Provide high-quality music instruction, retaining many current students for more than 4 years.
-- Maintain a profile of each student with my Student Log CLI app written with C and sqlite, keeping detailed notes of all activities and assignments.
+- Maintain a profile of each student with my Student Log CLI app written with C and sqlite.
 - Instruct students in guitar, bass guitar, and ukulele at all levels, from novice to advanced.
 - Prepare lesson material for each student according to their needs and interests.
 - Research consistently for new pedagogical techniques and tools.